 2021 – Pieces of Me

-Well Now What the Fuck? launches as a rapid response to the onset of the COVID pandemic in March 2020.
-The virtual exhibition includes animated GIFs from 80+ artists and online programming.
+Well Now WTF? launches as a rapid response to the onset of the COVID pandemic in March 2020.
+The virtual exhibition from Silicon Valet includes animated GIFs from 80+ artists and online programming.
 Commission fees are distributed to the group of artists in a time of crisis via artist-led fundraising.
 Curated by Wade Wallerstein, Lorna Mills and Faith Holland with virtual installation design from TRANSFER.
 The show is covered everywhere.

 TRANSFER opens in Los Angeles, California